v36372/tintrongnguyen.me/website/content/post/thesis.md

 realized that.

 In the demo, I chose the popular song at that point `We don't talk anymore` to perform audio watermarking.
-It was a reckless move I rekon.
+It was a reckless move I reckon.
 But fortunately it yielded warming results.

 After 6 months doing research, I can firmly say that, I'd never do this again, ever.
-To be fair, it was a nice to have and one time only experience, expecially when I'm at the gate of adulthood.
+To be fair, it was a nice to have and one time only experience, especially when I'm at the gate of adulthood.
 The returned attributes are invaluable for whom intend to apply for post grad school.
 However, it's not for me.

 I would like to thank Mr. Minh-Nhut Ngo, my instructor, for this wonderful tryout in the DSP field.
 It gave me nightmares